perarnborg/vuex-oidc/README.md

 ## Documentation

-See the wiki for doumentation on how to implement vue-router: https://github.com/perarnborg/vuex-oidc/wiki
+See the wiki for doumentation on how to implement vuex-oidc: https://github.com/perarnborg/vuex-oidc/wiki

 ## Example